tewarid/tewarid.github.io/_posts/2017/2017-01-31-analyzing-ibeacon-traffic-using-nrf-ble-sniffer.md

 ---
 # Analyzing iBeacon traffic using nRF BLE Sniffer

-I've been troubleshooting iBeacons lately, and [Bluetooth LE Sniffer](https://www.adafruit.com/product/2269) from Adafruit is my go-to tool for sniffing Bluetooth LE (BLE) traffic such as iBeacon advertisements. iBeacon detection can vary a lot depending on advertisement interval and timing, and signal strength and its variance with distance, line of sight (or lack thereof), interference with other iBeacons etc.
+I've been troubleshooting iBeacons lately, and [Bluetooth LE Sniffer](https://www.adafruit.com/product/2269) from Adafruit is my go-to tool for sniffing Bluetooth LE (BLE) traffic such as iBeacon advertisements. iBeacon detection can vary a lot depending on advertisement interval and timing, signal strength and its variance with distance, line of sight&mdash;or lack thereof, and interference with other iBeacons.

-[nRF Sniffer software](https://learn.adafruit.com/introducing-the-adafruit-bluefruit-le-sniffer/nordic-nrfsniffer) captures all BLE traffic in libpcap format that can be viewed in Wireshark 2.4\.
-If you're using an older version of Wireshark, I have [ported](https://github.com/tewarid/wireshark-nordic-ble-lua) the native dissector to Lua that should work starting from Wireshark 1.12.
+[nRF Sniffer software](https://learn.adafruit.com/introducing-the-adafruit-bluefruit-le-sniffer/nordic-nrfsniffer) captures all BLE traffic in libpcap format that can be viewed in Wireshark 2.4.
+If you're using an older version of Wireshark, [I have ported the native dissector to Lua](https://github.com/tewarid/wireshark-nordic-ble-lua) that should work starting from Wireshark 1.12.

-Here's an iBeacon advertisement dissected using the nordic_ble Lua dissector, and Wireshark's native btle dissector, on macOS.
-Note that iBeacon payload proprietary to Apple is not yet decoded by Wireshark's btle dissector.
+Here's an iBeacon advertisement dissected using the `nordic_ble` Lua dissector, and Wireshark's native `btle` dissector, on macOS.
+Note that iBeacon payload proprietary to Apple is not yet decoded by Wireshark's `btle` dissector.

 ![Bluetooth LE Advertisement](/assets/img/btle_adv_ind.png)

-Using data from the packet shown above, Apple's proprietary payload has the following [format](https://glimwormbeacons.com/learn/what-makes-an-ibeacon-an-ibeacon/)
+Using data from the packet shown above, iBeacon's proprietary payload has the following format

 |              Value               |               Description               |
 | -------------------------------- | --------------------------------------- |